royminardi/OSINT_OSM/README.md

 # OSINT
-The project is called "Territory Security for Crime Prevention" and combines queries extracted from a purpose-built ontology with queries extracted from OpenStreetMap by implementing the following libraries:
+The project is called SiTer ("Sicurezza del Territorio per la prevenzione del crimine" - "Territory Security for Crime Prevention") and combines queries extracted from a purpose-built ontology with queries extracted from OpenStreetMap by implementing the following libraries:

 https://github.com/zsoltk/overpasser.git;